EugeneW/gaming-cloud-sdk-unity-documents/Unity_SDK.md

 -----------------
 ### <a name ="FGC.SetSnsAccount">FGC.SetSnsAccount</a>
-Saves the uid acquired through SNS authentication for identifying the user in the SNS and the SNS service name in association with the signin user.
+Save the uie, identifies users in the SNS, acquired through SNS authentication and SNS service name associating with signed in user.
 The result is returned by the callback with the arguments of SnsAccount and Error.

 	public static void SetSnsAccount(string uid, string provider, Action<SnsAccount, Error> callback)